Fire damages St. Helena’s Bank of America branch

 The fire started on a parapet wall on the building’s second-story roof, said St. Helena Fire Chief John Sorensen.
 Firefighters were able to limit the fire damage to the second floor, but the first floor sustained major water damage in the process, Sorensen said.
 The damage is estimated at $800,000 to $1 million.

-The cause of the fire is under investigation but appears to be electrical and related to the HVAC unit on the roof, Sorensen said.
-He said it is not suspicious.
+Nobody was hurt.
+The cause of the fire is under investigation, but it is not suspicious and appears to be electrical and related to the HVAC unit on the roof, Sorensen said.
+The department is securing surveillance footage showing the roof where the fire started.

-Firefighters from the St. Helena, Calistoga and Napa County fire departments all responded to the scene.
+Firefighters from the St. Helena, Calistoga, Angwin, Deer Park and Napa County fire departments all responded to the scene.
 Adams Street east of Railroad Avenue was closed for a few hours.

+Sorensen said Captain Nick Solakian served as incident commander until a Cal Fire battalion chief arrived and took over, allowing Solakian to switch to operations.
+Assistant Chief Adam Waters responded with the department's part-time firefighters and led the crew that held the fire in check on the roof.

+"All the fire crews did a fantastic job," Sorensen said.
+"And what always makes a fire chief happy is when no one gets hurt."

 You can reach Jesse Duarte at 967-6803 or jduarte@sthelenastar.com.